Dada-Z/Team14_Assignment2/README.md

   + association_rules.txt
 - Weka output:
   + The inputs are lowerBoundMinSupport=0.3 and minMetric=0.6
-  + The output of association rule from Weka was saved in text file.
+  + The output of association rule from Weka was saved in text file

 5. Report: pdf file contains contribution form (cover page).